 167 Commonwealth was designed by Sturgis and Brigham, architects, and built in 1880 by Vinal & Dodge, masons, and J. W. Morrison, carpenter.
 It was built as the home of banker and broker Eben Rollins Morse and his wife, Marion Ronaldson (Steedman) Morse.
-They had lived at the Hotel Vendôme during the winter of 1881-1882, probably awaiting completion of their home across the street.
+He is shown as the owner on the original building permit application, dated September 4, 1880.
+The Morses lived at the Hotel Vendôme during the winter of 1881-1882, probably awaiting completion of their home across the street.
 Prior to that, they had lived at 241 Beacon.

-The Morses continued to live there in 1892, but were living elsewhere during the 1892-1893 winter season, when it was the home of William Fletcher Weld and his wife, Ellen Homer (Winchester) Weld.
-Their usual home was on their estate, Weld, in Brookline, and by the 1893-1894 season, 167 Commonwealth was the Morses’ home again.
+During the 1892-1893 winter season, the Morses were living elsewhere and 167 Commonwealth was the home of William Fletcher Weld and his wife, Ellen Homer (Winchester) Weld.
+Their usual home was on their estate, Weld, in Brookline.

 During the 1894-1895 winter season, 167 Commonwealth was the home of Edwin Carlton Swift and his wife, Florence Abbott (Bailey) Swift.
-They had lived at the Hotel Vendôme earlier in 1894.
+They previously had lived at the Hotel Vendôme.
 Edwin C. Swift and his brother, Gustavus Franklin Swift, founded the meat packing company, Swift Bros. & Co.
 (Swift & Company) in Chicago.
 The Swifts moved to 21 Fairfield by the 1895-1896 season.

 During the 1895-1896 winter season, 167 Commonwealth was the home of Katharine (Lowell) Roosevelt, the widow of Alfred Roosevelt.
-He had been a banker in New York City and was killed while trying to board a moving train in Mamaroneck, New York, in July of 1891.
+He had been a banker in New York City; he was killed while trying to board a moving train in Mamaroneck, New York, in July of 1891.
 She had moved to 234 Beacon by the 1896-1897 season.

 By the 1896-1897 winter season, the Morses were living at 167 Commonwealth again.

-At the time of the 1900 US Census, they were living elsewhere and it was the home of Marion Morse’s brother and sister-in-law, Charles and Mary (Lippitt) Steedman.
+In June of 1900, at the time of the US Census, the Morses were living elsewhere and 167 Commonwealth was the home of Marion Morse’s brother and sister-in-law, Charles and Mary (Lippitt) Steedman.

-The Morses were again living there during the 1900-1901 winter season, but by 1902 had moved to New York City (in 1901, Ogden Codman, Jr., designed a summer home, Villa Rosa, for them in Newport, and in 1905 he designed their Manhattan home at 7 East 51st Street).
+The Morses continued to live at 167 Commonwealth during the 1900-1901 winter season, but moved thereafter to New York City (in 1901, Ogden Codman, Jr., designed a summer home, Villa Rosa, for them in Newport, and in 1905 he designed their Manhattan home at 7 East 51st Street).

-By the 1901-1902 winter season, 167 Commonwealth was the home of Frank George Webster and his wife, Mary Fidelia (Messenger) Webster.
+On June 22, 1901, 167 Commonwealth was purchased from E. Rollins Morse by Frank George Webster.
+He and his wife, Mary Fidelia (Messenger) Webster, made it their home.
 They previously had lived at 232 Newbury.
-He is shown as the owner of 167 Commonwealth on the 1908, 1917, and 1928 Bromley maps.
-They also maintained a summer home in Holderness, New Hampshire.
+They also maintained a home in Holderness, New Hampshire.

 Frank Webster was a partner in the investment banking firm of Kidder, Peabody & Co.

-Their son and daughter-in-law, Lawrence Jackson Webster and Alys May (Rogers) Webster, lived with them during the 1901-1902 winter season.
-They had been married in October of 1901.
-They had moved by the 1902-1903 season.
+Their son and daughter-in-law, Laurence Jackson Webster and Alys May (Rogers) Webster, lived with them during the 1901-1902 winter season.
+They had married in October of 1901.
+He was an electrical engineer with Stone and Webster, founded by his brother, Edwin Sibley Webster, and Charles Augustus Stone.
+Laurence and Alys Webster had moved by the 1902-1903 season.

 From about 1923, Frank and Mary Webster were joined by their daughter, Mary Ann Messenger (Webster) Sampson, the widow of William Clark Sampson, a stage actor, who had died in April of 1922.